lp1dev/webserver-files-discoverer/README.md

-# PHP Files Discoverer
+# Webserver Files Discoverer

-Python tool to scan a domain for PHP files
+WFD is a Python discovery tool to scan a domain using a list of supposedly present files

 ## Requirements
     - python3.5+